 - The Trust expects employees, and others that are dealt with who have serious concerns about any aspects of the Trust's work, to come forward and voice those concerns.
 It is recognised that most cases will have to proceed on a confidential basis. - Transform Trust acknowledges that employees are often the first to realise that there may be something seriously wrong within a school or within the organisation.
 However, they may not express their concerns because they feel that speaking up would be disloyal to their colleagues, the school or the Trust.
 They may also fear harassment or victimisation.
-In these circumstances it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice. - This policy is designed to encourage employees to report any concerns they may have by giving them confidence that their concern will be thoroughly investigated and that they will not suffer detriment unless an untrue disclosure is made (see point 6). - This is a policy of Transform Trust, approved by representatives of the recognised trade union representatives (including those transferred to the Trust) and has been agreed by the governing body of this school.
+In these circumstances it may be easier to ignore the concern rather than report what may just be a suspicion of malpractice. - This policy is designed to encourage employees to report any concerns they may have by giving them confidence that their concern will be thoroughly investigated and that they will not suffer detriment unless an untrue disclosure is made (see point 6). - This is a policy of Transform Trust, consulted on with representatives of the recognised trade union representatives.
 The policy aims to encourage employees to raise such concerns using the internal mechanisms set out below.
 This policy makes it clear that employees can do so without fear of victimisation, subsequent discrimination or disadvantage.
 This Confidential Reporting Policy is intended to encourage and enable employees to raise serious concerns within the Trust rather than overlooking a problem or 'blowing the whistle' outside.
+The Trust recognises that an employee may wish to seek advice and be represented by their Trade Union.
+Seeking advice from, and being represented by, your trade union may be the best course of action to raise any issue under this policy.
+The Trust recognises and endorses the role which trade unions and their officers play in this process.